 Caps are limits placed on the initial interest rate (IIR) of the variable-rate HECM reverse mortgage to regulate how much the interest rate can increase between rate adjustments and over the life of the loan.
 Caps allow the IIR (the actual note rate) to increase, but only within certain limits at each change and over the lifetime of the reverse mortgage.

 The variable-rate HECM generally comes in two flavors, the 1-Month LIBOR and the 1-Year LIBOR.
-Both loan products offer the exact same options for distribution of proceeds (lump sum, line of credit, term, tenure, modified term, modified tenure, etc.) and the same benefit amount.
+Both loan products offer the exact same options for distribution of proceeds (lump sum, line of credit, term income, tenure income, modified term, modified tenure, etc.) and the same benefit amount.
 The differences between the two are in how the initial interest rate and caps are structured:

 - 1-Year LIBOR Cap 5: The IIR likely will start off higher than the 1-Month LIBOR, but can only increase once per year a maximum of 2% above the start rate and has a lifetime rate cap of 5% above the start rate.